Research focuses on city's oldest Black families' ancestors

 City Council donated $5,000 to Royster's "Reclaiming Our Time" project, which will identify the 10 oldest Black families in Fredericksburg's history.

-A male member of those families will undergo extensive DNA testing to determine if their ancestors hail from one of the 12 African nations that had slave ships arrive at the Fredericksburg dock centuries ago.
+A male member of those families will undergo extensive DNA testing to determine if their ancestors hail from one of the 12 African nations on slave ships that arrived at the Fredericksburg dock centuries ago.

 "This project is to reclaim our time by way of whatever records are available and substantiated by the DNA," Royster said.
 "So that when we talk about the history of Fredericksburg, we are talking about its true history and the contributions that our African ancestors made."